tauri-apps/tauri-docs/docs/api/config.md

 ## `ctx`

 <Properties rows={[
-  { property: "debug", type: "boolean", description: `Tells the CLI to build on debug mode instead of release.
-Can also be used as <code>tauri build --debug</code>.` }, { property: "exitOnPanic", type: "boolean", description: `Whether or not the webview should be killed if some Rust code error happened.
+  { property: "debug", optional: true, type: "boolean", description: `Tells the CLI to build on debug mode instead of release.
+Can also be used as <code>tauri build --debug</code>.` }, { property: "exitOnPanic", optional: true, type: "boolean", description: `Whether or not the webview should be killed if some Rust code error happened.
 Can also be used as <code>tauri dev --exit-on-panic</code> or <code>tauri dev -e</code>.` }
 ]} />

 ```js title=Example